jez/cmd-queue/README.md

 going to office hours.
 With ⌘ + Queue, students can check anywhere what the approximate wait time will be.

+### Private Queues

+Don't like that it updates in real time with a list of all the students who are at office hours?
+Queue owners can make their queues private.

 ### Multiple owners

 Invite your fellow TA's to the queue so you all can cross people off.